 A user asks how he can improve the backup time of his data with 170 GB from the current two and a half hours using a 3590-tape drive with a transfer rate of 9 MBPS and compressed rate of 78 GB per hour.

-way to restore logical files
+Correct way to restore logical files

 It is important to restore objects in a certain order.
 OS/400 will take care of this if dependent objects are in the same library.
 But if you have for example, physical files in one library and logical files in another, you are responsible for restoring the physical files before you restore the logicals.

-procedure after using "SAVCHGOBJ"
+Restoring procedure after using "SAVCHGOBJ"

 SAVCHGOBJ can significantly reduce the amount of time spent doing daily backups.
 It does, however, increase the amount of time needed to restore.

-backup failed when backing up QUSRSYS
+BRMS backup failed when backing up QUSRSYS

 An iSeries user asks why a BRMS backup failed when backing up QUSRSYS; expert Ken Graap responds.

-outs of journaling -- Part III
+The ins and outs of journaling -- Part III

 Journals can be used as protection against loss of data from a disk crash.
 Journaling uses a lot less disk space than mirroring since it's only protecting files.
 However, this is also a disadvantage because only files are protected.
 In addition, set-up and recovery require a few more manual steps.
 For maximum protection, use these steps.

-can I save and restore spool file data as part of my backup/recovery process?
+How can I save and restore spool file data as part of my backup/recovery process?